pluralsh/documentation/pages/how-to/deploy/microservice.md

         tag: latest # VERSION
   clusterRef:
     kind: Cluster
-    name: plrl-how-to-workload-00-dev # replace this with whatever you might have named your dev cluster
+    name: YOUR_DEV_CLUSTER_NAME # replace this with whatever you might have named your dev cluster
     namespace: infra
 ```

+{% callout severity="warning" %}
+The `clusterRef` field on a service deployment is immutable.
+If you happen to chose the wrong one, it's not a big deal, but you'll need to delete that ServiceDeployment CRD manually then let the underlying service recreate it from scratch.
+This can be done in the Plural Kubernetes dashboard UI easily.
+{% /callout %}

 ## Push to Deploy